Friday, May 17, 2024

 A violent person entices their neighbor and leads them down a path that is not good.

-Major cities worldwide are engulfed in a tidal wave of violence.
+Both major cities and small villages throughout the world are engulfed in a tidal wave of violence.
 Television and movies glorify violence, and many of their heroes are violent.
 Meanwhile, young people and older adults are joining gangs and engaging in violent enterprises for self-protection and cultural preservation.
 Most people have enough hurtful events in their lives to make them angry, resentful, and vengeful if their inner pain is not addressed to their satisfaction.
 Violent people easily tap into these feelings of frustration and inner rage, enticing them to join their violent group.
 The "us versus them" mentality and feelings that "they are out to get us" create a form of brainwashing that promotes a "defend our honor" by any means and at any cost.
 Fascination with violent people can lead good people "down a path that is not good."

 Is there a solution for such a mindset?

 Jesus possessed ultimate power but withheld that power to bring redemption and peace.
 His role as the suffering servant of God provides us a powerful example of someone using his strength to absorb evil while bringing good, bearing suffering, bringing blessing, and enduring death.
 Jesus is our example.
 He is our reminder.
 Violence begets more violence, but sacrificial and redemptive love has the power to bring reconciliation, peace, hope, and life.
-The apostle Paul shared the words to a common song among early believers to remind us that Jesus must be our hero, not a violent person.
+The apostle Paul shared the words to a common song among early believers to remind us that Jesus, not a violent person, must be our hero.

 You must have the same attitude that Christ Jesus had.